Underpin-WP/custom-post-type-loader/readme.md

 ## Example

 A very basic example could look something like this.
-Note that your custom Post Type will not display unless registered in Javascript as well.

 ```php
 // Register custom Post Type